aws-samples/aws-serverless-workshop-innovator-island/3-photos/3-postprocess/README.md

 You will see a Gallery icon has appeared in the toolbar.
 Click on this icon to view your composited photo.

-Finally, click the *Share on Twitter* button.
-Tweet out your photo with the hashtag #InnovatorIsland!

 ## Next steps

 [Click here](../../4-translate/README.md) to continue to Module 4.